Thomas Manby: Voyage with Vancouver

 In 1790, when he was 21, Manby was appointed as master's mate on George Vancouver's ship Discovery.
-The Admiralty had ordered Vancouver to complete a survey of the north-west coast of America and take possession of disputed land at Nootka Sound on the island that is now Vancouver Island.
+The Admiralty had ordered Vancouver to complete a survey of the north-west coast of North America and take possession of disputed land at Nootka Sound on the island that is now named after him.
 Discovery was fitted out for exploration, complete with a plant frame on the quarterdeck to bring back specimens.
 Together with the brig Chatham, the Discovery left Plymouth 1 April 1791.
 The two ships called at New Zealand, Tahiti and Hawaii before reaching the starting point for the American survey, the Strait of Juan de Fuca, almost exactly a year after setting out.
 Manby recorded first impressions of the coast:

 "It had more the aspect of enchantment than reality, with silent admiration each discerned the beauties of Nature, and nought was heard on board but expressions of delight murmured from every tongue.
 Imperceptibly our Bark skimmed over the glassy surface of the deep, about three Miles an hour, a gentle breeze swelled the lofty Canvass whilst all was calm below".

 The Discovery and Chatham spent the next three summers surveying the north-west coast of America, passing the winters in Hawaii.
 They arrived at Nootka Sound in the autumn of 1792 and, when disputes arose with the Spanish, several officers were sent back to England to request instructions from the Admiralty.
 Manby was promoted to fill vacant places: firstly as master of Chatham and then as lieutenant on Discovery.
 The relationship between Manby and Vancouver was not however a harmonious one.
 Manby wrote that Vancouver: "is grown Haughty Proud Mean and Insolent, which has kept himself and his Officers in a continual state of wrangling..."